Ninnat/ninnat.github.io/_posts/2017-01-26-adjoint-functors.md

 **I.**

 one of the most powerful lessons from category theory is that knowing the relations between an object with other objects is as good as knowing the object itself, as the object can be defined by these relations.
 A lot of time there is a unique (up to a natural isomorphism which doesn't entail making any arbitrary choice) object that has a "universal" property that can simulate the relations to all other objects of the same kind and so can be thought of as the "best" object of its kind.
-As a bonus, all of these can be represented by diagrams of objects and arrows.
+All of these can be represented graphically by objects and arrows.
 I will give some examples of these on the way but let us first define what categories are.

 ## Categories